-There are two ways in which the word “gay” is used these days: the first referring to the sexual identity of those who are attracted to people of the same gender, and the other as a blanket term for any experience that does not fit into the traditional heterosexual and cisgender narrative.
-For example: describing a bisexual man as a “gay man” is offensive because it erases their sexual identity, but a bisexual man can say that they’re “gay” as a way to embed themselves within the LGBTA+ community.
+There are two ways in which the word “gay” is used these days: The first referring to the sexual identity of those who are attracted to people of the same gender, and the other as a blanket term for any experience that does not fit into the traditional heterosexual and cisgender narrative.
+For example: Describing a bisexual man as a “gay man” is offensive because it erases their sexual identity, but a bisexual man can say that they’re “gay” as a way to embed themselves within the LGBTQA+ community.

 Because of the confusion with using the word “gay” as an umbrella term, many prefer using the word “queer” instead.
 Many believe that it’s a more inclusive term than gay.
 However, this can also be seen as problematic because “queer” first existed as a gay slur.
 Queer is also synonymous to strange or weird, which reinforces the idea of the LGBTQA+ being outside of the norm.
 Aside from that, some people also already self-identify as queer, finding the different categories of gender and sexuality to be too limiting.

 The idea that gender exists as a binary of either male or female.
 It’s a restrictive view that excludes people whose gender identity do not conform to strict categories of male or female.
 Traditionalists like describing the gender binary as a universal norm, but many cultures have third gender categories.

 Instead of a male/female binary, the move inclusive view is that gender belongs on a spectrum.
 The gender spectrum posits the idea that there are a multitude of gender identities that are in between (or outside!) the categories of male or female.